chzyer/logex/README.md

 2014/10/10 15:17:14 [main.test:testlog.go:6][PRETTY] "hello"
 ```

-Error Tracking
+Error Tracing
 ======
-You can track an error if you want.
+You can trace an error if you want.

 ```{go}
 package main